CRISPR – Cas9

 CRISPR-Cas9 Genome-editing Vectors

 The CRISPR/Cas9 nuclease of Streptococcus pyogenes has successfully been exploited for prokaryotic genome editing in several different organisms.
 This CRISPR/Cas9 technology achieves this by identifying and selectively cutting targeted DNA.
 By first using recombination-based replacement of a target sequence with the desired mutant allele, the progenitor cell population can then subsequently be eliminated through RNA-guided, Cas9-mediated cleavage of the parental allele.
 However, spCas9 is inactive at temperatures above 42 °C, making its use in P. thermoglucosidasius and other thermophiles problematical.
-To circumvent this issue, we have developed two Parageobacillus/E.coli shuttle vector CRISPR/Cas9 systems, using the well-characterized CRISPR/Cas9 systems of Streptococcus thermophilus stCas91 and stCas93, to generate gene deletions in P. thermoglucosidasius.
+To circumvent this issue, we have developed Parageobacillus/E.coli shuttle vector CRISPR/Cas9 systems, using the well-characterized CRISPR/Cas9 systems of Streptococcus thermophilus stCas91 and stCas93, to generate gene deletions in P. thermoglucosidasius.

 References